 Liability restriction: The Stopline is not liable for any damages caused by incorrect or late contents or actions that have been taken relying upon the appropriateness of the content.
-The website or documents referring to it as well as their contents are not a legal advice but merely informative.
+The website or documents referring to it as well as their contents are to be considered as information rather than binding legal advice.

-Editor: Stopline
+Redaktion: Stopline